future-agi/examples/banking-customer-agent/GRADIO_DEMO_SUMMARY.md

 1. **React Frontend**: Full banking application with admin dashboard
 2. **Gradio Demo**: Clean demo interface for testing and presentations

-Both interfaces showcase all 6 AI capabilities (Planning, RAG, Execution, Memory, Self-Reflection, Complex Reasoning) and are ready for deployment at major financial institutions like JP Morgan, Capital One, and ABSA.
+Both interfaces showcase all 6 AI capabilities (Planning, RAG, Execution, Memory, Self-Reflection, Complex Reasoning) and are ready for deployment at major financial institutions.

 **The system is now even more versatile and demo-ready! 🎪✨**